Is your cat overweight? Do you know what a healthy body weight is for your cat?

 - If you are concerned about your cat’s weight, now is the time to take action.
 Start your cat on their way to a healthier and happier life.

-- Involve your veterinarian in the process to make sure your cat loses weight in a safe and healthy manner.
-They will design a program with weight loss goals, make sure the weight is coming off at an appropriate rate, and ensure that all of your kitty’s nutritional requirements are being met.
+- Involve your veterinarian to make sure your cat loses weight in a safe and healthy manner.
+Together you can design a program with weight loss goals, make sure the weight is coming off at an appropriate rate, and ensure that all of your kitty’s nutritional requirements are being met.

-- During your veterinary visit, you will discuss the type and amount of food your cat is eating.
+- During your veterinary visit, discuss the type and amount of food your cat is eating.

 - Be sure to tell your veterinarian about treats your cat receives.
 Don’t forget those little crumbs from your dinner plate counts, too.